oscarmwangangi/travel_go/README.md

 # 🧳 Travel Assistant

-An AI-powered travel assistant web application that helps users get travel recommendations and information through a conversational interface.
+An AI-powered Travel Assistant web application that helps users get travel recommendations and information through a conversational interface.
+LLM used: OpenAI (GPT-3.5-turbo)
 ---

 ## 📑 Table of Contents